Swizzy/WAYGui/README.md

 WAYGui
 ======

-a GUI for NORway and NANDway python scripts
+a GUI for NORway and NANDway python scripts which can be found here: https://github.com/hjudges/NORway